-18. Tighten the connecting rod cap screws to specifications.
+18. Tighten the connecting rod cap screws to 29 ft-lb.

 19. Using an appropriate inside micrometer, measure the inside diameter of the connecting rod bearing insert.
 It must be within specifications or the bearings or connecting rod must be replaced.